PJON-technologies-srl/PJ103/README.md

 |  `X` Configuration reset         | none          | Sets configuration to default                                     |

 - `Q` For security reasons it is possible to block incoming configuration, although further configuration is possible flashing the [PJ103](software/PJ103/PJ103.ino) sketch on the ATtiny85 using an ISP programmer.

-The ATtiny85 must to be flashed with the [PJ103](software/PJ103/PJ103.ino) sketch using an ISP programmer, see [ATtiny85 interfacing](https://github.com/gioblu/PJON/wiki/ATtiny-interfacing)

 ### How to upload the software
 The software is relatively easy to install: